Britain's FTSE slips though Marks & Spencer, pharma rally lend support

 LONDON, April 7 (Reuters) - Britain’s top share index dipped on Thursday, although rises in pharmaceutical stocks and retailers after a well-received update from Marks and Spencer supported UK equities.

-The FTSE 100 was down 24.74 points, or 0.4 percent, at 6,136.89 points at its close, outperforming the broader European market which extended losses after Wall Street fell.
+The FTSE 100 was down 21.96 points, or 0.4 percent, at 6,139.67 points by 1416 GMT, slightly outperforming the broader European market which extended losses after Wall Street opened lower.

 Traders took heart from new Chief Executive Steve Rowe’s pledge to turn around its ailing clothing division, as well as continued strength in its better-performing food division.